Benefits of being an Institute of Analytics Fellow Member

 To apply, you will need to submit details of your career and a personal statement, giving details of your experience and the impact it has had on the profession or wider society.
 You will also need supporting statements from two people who are familiar with your work.

-Has a record of solving complex and intractable problems and / or novel problems using innovative techniques.
+- Has a record of solving complex and intractable problems and/or novel problems using innovative techniques.

-Is a respected expert in the field evidenced through a body of work.
+- Is a respected expert in the field evidenced through a body of work.

 Evidence required to support an application to become an IoA Fellow:

-An up-to-date CV
+An up-to-date CV.

-A link to Github or website
+A working link to GitHub, LinkedIn or personal website.

 Fellow Evaluation Review Process